treelogic-swe/email-scraper/conf/README.md

 ## Overview

-This doc covers the options available for configuring `email-scraper`, including test config.
+This doc covers the options available for configuring `email-scraper`, including configuring the automated tests.

 ## Mail Servers

-Configure which mail server you access in the file, `./mail_servers.conf.js`.
+Configure the mail servers you access in the file, `./mail_servers.conf.js`.
 Each mail server gets a name, which is a top-level key in the hash held by the `const` identifier, `mailServers`.
 The rest of the details are documented in the first such key as JavaScript comments.

 ## Mail Data Extraction